-SF: So you have to try to get inside the heads of some artists that are very unlike you.
+Songfacts: So you have to try to get inside the heads of some artists that are very unlike you.

-Seth: I know, it's kind of a funny thing, but it really is a fun process.
+Swirsky: I know, it's kind of a funny thing, but it really is a fun process.
 And it's a very interesting one.
 It's very difficult.
-Everybody in the world is writing for these artists, to try to be one of the 7 or 8 tracks on the album that they don't write themselves, or 5 tracks – it depends on the artist.
+Everybody in the world is writing for these artists, to try to be one of the seven or eight tracks on the album that they don't write themselves, or five tracks – it depends on the artist.
 Let's say Celine Dion accepts 10 or 12 songs from outside writers.
 It's almost like doing the New York Times crossword puzzle; You really try to cut the odds down.
 You're trying to think, 'What hasn't she done, what does she want to do?'
 And for me what was so satisfying is that it still remained under the category of pop.
 I don't shy away from pop.
 I love it.
 It means popular to me.
 It means lots of people are singing it.
 So melody to me is melody.
 It doesn't really matter.
 I've had people say, "Celine Dion?
 I never liked her."
 But I never cared who did my songs.
 I was thrilled whoever did them.
 It's a great feeling.
 But to me it was about the song, and that about does it – can people sing it?
 That to me is what pop means.
 There's a chorus, you sing it, and it feels good.

-SF: Have you ever had a song recorded by another artist that you felt was so personal that they wouldn't be able to capture the emotions you felt when you wrote it?
+Songfacts: Have you ever had a song recorded by another artist that you felt was so personal that they wouldn't be able to capture the emotions you felt when you wrote it?

-Seth: Yeah, I was in the mode of writing for other people, and I dug it.
+Swirsky: Yeah, I was in the mode of writing for other people, and I dug it.
 I definitely dug it.
 My God, it's a great thrill when you hear a song on the radio and you're watching people across the restaurant kind of mouth the words.
 But I wasn't yet ready to be an artist.
 It's a different discipline.

-SF: And you said that was in your mid 40s?
+Songfacts: And you said that was in your mid 40s?

-Seth: Yes, 44.
+Swirsky: Yes, 44.
 My first record Instant Pleasure came out.

-SF: My goodness.
+Songfacts: My goodness.
 That's a late start.

-Seth: Yeah.
+Swirsky: Yeah.
 But it's never too late.
 And I don't write for recording artists anymore.
 It's almost like another lifetime.
 I remember it very well, but it's just a very different thing than writing your own records.

-SF: Did you make a clean break?
+Songfacts: Did you make a clean break?

-Seth: I found that I was less interested in it, was having less fun, in about '89, '90, '91.
+Swirsky: I found that I was less interested in it, was having less fun, in about '89, '90, '91.
 It was around that time that the production values went up in importance; a lot more machines going.
 And I think the public became a little bit less discriminating, so a lot of artists started writing songs, because they could make money from that.
 They took fewer songs.
 It became less of what the Brill Building was, or what Tin Pan Alley was back in the teens and '20s.
-I feel like I got the very end, in a way, the last 10 or 15 years of what Tin Pan Alley/the Brill Building was, where you know an artist is looking, you get in that room, you write and you demo it, and you run as fast as you can across town.
+I feel like I got the very end, in a way, the last 10 or 15 years of what Tin Pan Alley/the Brill Building was, where you know an artist is looking, you get in that room, you write and you demo1 it, and you run as fast as you can across town.
 And if they like it a little bit, you stay on top of 'em for a week, two weeks, just try to get the song recorded.

-SF: Let's go back to the Taylor Dayne days.
+Songfacts: Let's go back to the Taylor Dayne days.
 Do you remember writing "Tell It to My Heart" and if there was an experience that prompted that song?

-SF: Really?
+Songfacts: Really?
 So it almost didn't get to Taylor Dayne.

-Seth: Oh, it almost wasn't born in the world.
+Swirsky: Oh, it almost wasn't born in the world.
 I didn't know if it was good enough.
 Because it was the first time I really started to do a dance thing.
 I didn't set out to do a dance thing, and it wasn't demoed particularly dance.
 It's a pop song.
 It's a pure pop song that just happens to be good to dance to.

-SF: Did it sound different on your demo than it did on the recording?
+Songfacts: Did it sound different on your demo than it did on the recording?

-Seth: Yes.
+Swirsky: Yes.
 I remember hearing the very first demo by this girl named Leslie (Dayne's real name is Leslie Wunderman) – she wasn't Taylor Dayne at the time.
 Ric Wake (producer for Sony) had set up a meeting with me to see whether he could have the song.
 And I still had my heart set on other artists, because I didn't want to give it to an artist that hadn't sold any records.
 And he played me the track – he had a piano and a drum machine going to it, and it sounded hot.
 It really, really sounded hot.
 And it was the first time that I'd heard something that really was so much better than the demo was.
 The demo was good, but it was demoed like a rock song, not with that kind of driving thing that Ric gave it, and then certainly Taylor gave it.
 It was very satisfying to hear it.

 It taught me another lesson, too.
 I gave them the song immediately.
 Didn't even think, 'Okay, people won't dig the song, maybe we should give it to another artist.'
 I absolutely believed then, and I believe now, that if somebody is desperate to do something, if they have a passion to do it, it comes out in the recording and there's no reason to say no to it.
 You've gotta go with a good flow, a good energy.
 And when I heard what Ric Wake had done, I thought, This sounds like a smash to me.
 This really sounds like a total smash.
 I said to Ric, 'Go for it.
 You're on the right track and it really sounds good.'
 And Taylor ended up getting a deal on Arista (a subsidiary of Sony), and they didn't have any product on her when it started climbing the charts.
 I think it hit San Francisco and Miami first.
 It really started to take off, and they had no album.
 They recorded the rest of the album in like 6 weeks, because they needed to put something out.
 Meanwhile, the 12 inch that was out with the 4 cuts of "Tell It To My Heart" on it sold almost a million copies.
 It was really crazy.